 Once upon a time, a valiant giant monkey lived in India.
 With the abduction of Seetha, the beautiful queen of God Rama, by the King of Lanka (King Ravana), God Rama sought the assistance of hanuman to rescue his queen.
 The giant monkey kindly obliged, starting to build a bridge between Southern India and northern Sri Lankan beach, in order to invade Lanka and fight against the injustice act committed by King Ravana.
 The story (Ramayana) unfolds in 5th century BCE and it was composed in Sanskrit by Indian writer Valmiki.
 The bridge named as “Ram Sethu”, the bridge of Rama, is believed to be what we call “Palk Strait” today.

 Today, the very beach that hanuman conquered is a well-known tourist attraction in the world and a must included attraction of any trip of Sri Lanka.
 The beaches of Sri Lanka have been visited by invaders, traders, religious leaders, scholars, statesmen and tourists for many millennia.
 And it is the most important geological tourist attraction of the island and visited by almost every tourist who visits the island.
 The sunny beaches, particularly west coast beaches attract the biggest portion of beach holiday lovers in Sri Lanka.

 The western coast of Sri Lanka encompasses hundreds of kilometres of pristine beaches, fissure-riddles granite stone outcrop.
 It could be family fun or a honeymoon trip of Sri Lanka, there are many places suitable for travellers of any age such as mangrove forests, historical monuments, diving sites, temples, museums, galleries, parties, clubs, bars, restaurants and many other interesting places to explore.

-During the monsoon the tide is high and strong gusty winds pervade the island in a wide-angle from southern coast of Sri Lanka to north-west beaches, water spurts up, geyser-like (call for condition: 0094-77-444-0977), making it bit unsuitable for outdoor activities and jump into the ocean infested with underwater current, therefore finding the refuge on west coast beaches is a little tricky and choosing right moment to hit the west coast beaches is very important to have the best beach holiday experience.
+During the monsoon the tide is high and strong gusty winds prevail in the island in a wide-angle from the southern coast of Sri Lanka to north-west beaches, water spurts up, geyser-like (call for condition: 0094-77-444-0977), making it bit unsuitable for outdoor activities and jump into the ocean infested with underwater current, therefore finding the refuge on west coast beaches is a little tricky and choosing right moment to hit the west coast beaches is very important to have the best beach holiday experience.